mattr9124/SalesforceOrderBuilder/README.md

 # Installation

 For now it's just Apex.
 After a few iterations it was decided to contain it all in a single class.
-While I would have prefered a multi class design to better split things up, for deployment purposes it's much easier to just have a single class.
+While I would have preferred a multi class design to better split things up, for deployment purposes it's much easier to just have a single class.

 You can deploy it to any Org using this command (or however you like to deploy Apex):
 ```shell